-- 1. If a candidate fails to file a campaign finance statement before the municipal election by the deadline specified in Municipal Code Section 3-3-5(C): - The Election Official shall, if practicable, remove the candidate's name from the ballot by blacking out the candidates name before the ballots are delivered to the voters; or - 2.
-If removing the candidate's name from the ballot is not practicable, inform the voters by any practicable method that the candidate has been disqualified and that votes cast for the candidate will not be counted; and - 3.
-The Election Official may not count any votes for that candidate. - 2.
-Notwithstanding Section (A) above, a candidate who files a campaign finance statement seven (7) days before a municipal general election is not disqualified if the statement details accurately and completely the information required under Section 3-3-5(A), except for inadvertent omissions or insignificant errors or inaccuracies; and the omissions, errors, or inaccuracies are corrected in an amended report or in the next scheduled report.
+- A. If a candidate fails to file a campaign finance statement before the municipal election by the deadline specified in Municipal Code Section 3-3-5: - 1.
+The Election Official may send an electronic notice to the candidate that states: - a. that the candidate failed to timely file the campaign finance statement: and - b. that, if the candidate fails to file the report within 24 hours after the deadline for filing the report, the candidate will be disqualified; and - 2. may impose a fine of \$50 on the candidate. - B. The Election Official shall disqualify a candidate and inform the County Clerk that the candidate is disqualified if the candidate fails to file a campaign finance statement within 24 hours after the deadline for filing the report. - C. If a candidate is disqualified, the Election Official: - 1. shall, if practical, remove the candidate's name from the ballot by blacking out the candidate's name before the ballots are delivered to the voters; or - 2. if removing the candidate's name from the ballot is not practicable, inform the voters by any practicable method that the candidate has been disqualified and that votes cast for the candidate will not be counted; and - 3. may not count any votes for that candidate. - D. Notwithstanding Section (A) above, a candidate who files a campaign finance statement seven (7) days before a municipal general election is not disqualified if the statement details accurately and completely the information required under Section 3-3-5(A), except for inadvertent omissions or insignificant errors or inaccuracies; and the omissions, errors, or inaccuracies are corrected in an amended report or in the next scheduled report.

 Adopted by Ord.
 91-22 on 12/19/1991 Amended by Ord.
 95-38 on 7/27/1995 Amended by Ord.
 01-26 on 7/12/2001 Amended by Ord.
-07-31 on 5/31/2007
+07-31 on 5/31/2007 Amended by Ord.
+2023-25 on 5/11/2023